 Access Parent Assistant - Parent Assistant is an Internet-based program that helps parents track their child's progress in school.
 For most grade levels, parents can see attendance, assignments, grades, disciplinary information and other data from any computer with Internet access.
 Parents must have a username and password to access this information.
-This information will be sent from the school or you can request it.
-The CMS Web site has more information on how to use Parent Assistant.
-An online video walks you through this parent friendly resource.
+Parents may request a login name/password or password reset from the school.
+The CMS website has more information on how to use Parent Assistant.